-Mobile devices have smaller screens that are not comfortable for site-searching and navigation.
-Ensure your mCommerce application has a well-designed UI to facilitate frictionless search and navigation through the wide variety of products you offer.
+Brands can maximize their customer success rates by ensuring that both their website and their mCommerce app incorporates a well-designed UI to facilitate frictionless search and navigation through the wide variety of products in the catalog.

 According to a site search analytics study by Econsultancy, 4.63% of conversions are recorded from visitors using search, and they contribute around 13.8% of the revenues.

-5. Smart Personalization
+5. Smart personalization

 Personalized marketing helps retain customers.
 Research indicates 80% of customers prefer buying from a brand providing customized experiences.
 Carefully planned personalization strategies with due permission of data usage can drive customer satisfaction to higher levels.

-6. Voice Shopping
+6. Voice shopping

 Voice search is being extensively used now to research products, place orders, and track delivery.
 Customers are also using voice to contact customer support, review, and reorder items.

-7. Crypto Payments
+7. Crypto payments

-8. Social Commerce
+8. Social commerce

 A study of Instagram shoppable posts suggests a boost of 1416% in traffic and 20% in revenue.
-Customer engagement and consistent revenue generation ensure the growth of this trend in 2021 and beyond.
+Customer engagement and consistent revenue generation ensure the growth of this trend in 2023 and beyond.

-Mobile Commerce is Booming
+Mobile commerce is booming

 The industry is predicted to grow as mobile device penetration continues worldwide.
 Mobile commerce is the most convenient and efficient shopping process for customers who prefer to shop online, from wherever they are, simply by tapping the screen of their mobile device.